Jabble/tamu-rdm-workshops/modules/making-plans.md

 - access policies and provisions; and
 - plans for eventual transition or termination of the data collection in the long-term future.

-### Exercise: Identify a Data Managament Plan related to your discipline
+### Exercise: Identify a Data Management Plan related to your discipline

 Examples of Data Management Plans. *Find examples in multiple disciplines to make available*

 ## Making decisions
-A Data Managament Plan doesn't need to be long, but it needs to cover relevant data management practices.
+A Data Management Plan doesn't need to be long, but it needs to cover relevant data management practices.

-Often, Data Managament Plans are aimed at grant agencies.
-In this case, writing a Data Managament Plan is a matter of answering the right questions.
+Often, Data Management Plans are aimed at grant agencies.
+In this case, writing a Data Management Plan is a matter of answering the right questions.
 Particular decisions may be more or less important to your research area or project, or a given grant agency may care about more or less about certain data management areas.

-However, developing a Data Managament Plan is a useful practice for yourself.
-Working on a Data Managament Plan will force you to think through choices that will affect yourself and others in the future.
-If you write a Data Managament Plan with your future self in mind, you'll respond to what a funding agency care about and more.
+However, developing a Data Management Plan is a useful practice for yourself.
+Working on a Data Management Plan will force you to think through choices that will affect yourself and others in the future.
+If you write a Data Management Plan with your future self in mind, you'll respond to what a funding agency care about and more.

-- Initially Data Managament Plans serve to aid thinking through how you will treat the data in your project.
+- Initially Data Management Plans serve to aid thinking through how you will treat the data in your project.
-- Data Managament Plans are also living documents that change as you work with the data over time.
-Adjusted to the realities of your project, a Data Managament Plan serves as valuable documentation.
+- Data Management Plans are also living documents that change as you work with the data over time.
+Adjusted to the realities of your project, a Data Management Plan serves as valuable documentation.
 You can refer to it when writing your thesis, dissertation, paper, and reuse parts in the future.

 ###
 From: http://www.icpsr.umich.edu/icpsrweb/content/datamanagement/dmp/framework.html